-Two killed in fire at ONGC plant in Navi Mumbai
+Four killed, three injured in fire at ONGC plant in Navi Mumbai

 The company later said its “robust crisis mitigation preparedness” helped douse the fire in a very short time.

 Several fire brigade teams were sent to the spot after the fire broke out.
+The injured persons were taken to nearby hospitals.